For the latest information on China's visa rules, see our 2014 Guide to Getting a Work Visa in China.

 This refers to your visa's validity period, which starts from the day it is issued.
 Get to China before midnight of the day listed, or risk turning into a pumpkin.
 And by pumpkin we mean "person who can't enter the country."

 While those on valid X1 (student) and Z (work) visas can more or less come and go as they please, those on F (visitor) and L (tourist) visas may be limited to one or two entries into the PRC.
-Make sure you know what your passport says before you take that holiday trip to Laos.
+Make sure you know what your passport says before you take that trip to Laos.

 "Duration of each stay"